dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 * Command-line applications need to do input and output.
 * The dart:io library provides I/O functionality.
 * The args package helps define and parse command-line arguments.
+* The dart:async library supports asynchronous programming with Future and Stream classes.
+* A Future represents a value that will be available at some time in the future.
+* Streams provide a series of asynchronous data events.
 * Most input and output requires the use of Streams.
-* Streams provide a series of asynchronous data events.
-* To handle asynchronous data, you need to use Futures.

 </div>

 <aside class="alert alert-info" markdown="1">
 <strong>Prerequisite:</strong>

-* This tutorial uses the
+This tutorial uses the `async` and `await` language features, which rely on the
 <a href="{{site.dart_api}}/dart-async/Future-class.html" target="_blank">Future</a>
 and
 <a href="{{site.dart_api}}/dart-async/Stream-class.html"
-   target="_blank">Stream</a> classes to implement asynchronous functionality.
+   target="_blank">Stream</a> classes for asynchronous support.
-Refer to [Asynchronous Programming: Futures](/tutorials/language/futures) and [Asynchronous Programming: Streams](/tutorials/language/streams) for information about using these classes.
+Refer to [Asynchronous Programming: Futures](/tutorials/language/futures) and [Asynchronous Programming: Streams](/tutorials/language/streams) to learn more about these features.
 </aside>

 This tutorial teaches you how to build command-line apps